MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-rms.md

 ## Can I add external users (people from outside my company) to custom templates?

 Yes.
 The [protection settings](../deploy-use/configure-policy-protection.md) that you can configure in the Azure portal let you add permissions to users and groups from outside your organization, and even all users in another organization.
-Do not add accounts from social identities (such as Gmail and Microsoft) unless the template will be used for sending email using the [new capabilities from Office 365 Message Encryption](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).
+Unless the template will be used exclusively for sending email using the [new capabilities from Office 365 Message Encryption](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e), do not add accounts from social identities (such as Gmail and Microsoft) or other accounts that are not in Azure AD.

 Note that if you have Azure Information Protection labels, you must first convert your custom template to a label before you can configure these protection settings in the Azure portal.
 For more information, see [Configuring and managing templates for Azure Information Protection](../deploy-use/configure-policy-templates.md).